whalesyong/tp/docs/DeveloperGuide.md

 #### <ins>Overview</ins>

 The Commands component contains classes that execute specific actions on their respective Collections based on user input.
 These commands facilitate modifications, retrieval, and processing of data within the system.
+The command `suggest` is covered in its [own section](#suggest) for conciseness.

 #### <ins>Implementation</ins>